Dynatrace/openkit-java/docs/internals.md

 ### BeaconCache Eviction

-By default the BeaconCache has two Eviction strategies, which are triggered whenever new data is inserted.
+By default the BeaconCache has two eviction strategies, which are triggered whenever new data is inserted.
 Triggering such a strategy does not necessarily mean that records are evicted from the cache, but rather the strategy evaluates whether it makes sense to run or not.

-The eviction strategies are ran in a separate background thread, which is started when OpenKit is started and shut down when OpenKit is terminated.
+The eviction strategies run in a separate background thread, which is started when OpenKit is started and shut down when OpenKit is terminated.

 #### Time Based Eviction

-Since Dynatrace/AppMon backend services will throw away too old data, it make sense to not send such data to the backend system.
+Since Dynatrace/AppMon backend services does not process too old data, it make sense to not send such data to the backend system.
-By default records that are older than 1 hour and 45 minutes are thrown away, but when initializing an OpenKit instance via the builder the value can be set by calling `withBeaconCacheMaxRecordAge` with a long argument specifying the maximum record age in milliseconds.
-Bear in mind that Dynatrace/AppMon might still throw away the data, so setting this value too high might have no effect.
+By default records that are older than 1 hour and 45 minutes are evicted, but when initializing an OpenKit instance via the builder the value can be set by calling `withBeaconCacheMaxRecordAge` with an argument specifying the maximum record age in milliseconds.

 It is possible to disable this strategy by setting the argument to `withBeaconCacheMaxRecordAge` to a value less than or equal to 0.

 #### Size based Eviction

-The second eviction strategy is used to keep the memory consumed by an OpenKit instance within certain boundaries.
+The second eviction strategy is used to limit the memory consumption of OpenKit.
-This strategy starts to run when the memory consumed by the BeaconCache exceeds a certain upper threshold and stops as soon as the memory consumed by the cache reaches a configured lower bound.
-By default the upper boundary, when the strategy starts to run, is 100 Megabytes and the lower boundary is 80 Megabytes.
+This strategy evicts beacons if the memory usage of the BeaconCache exceeds a configured upper bound and stops as soon as the memory consumed by the cache reaches a configured lower bound.
+By default, the upper boundary is set to 100 megabytes and the lower boundary is 80 megabytes.
 The defaults can be changed when initializing the OpenKit instance via the builder by calling `withBeaconCacheLowerMemoryBoundary` and `withBeaconCacheUpperMemoryBoundary`.